simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 Have a think.
 Try some things out.
 I guess you're going to need some if statements.
 Where would they go?
 What conditions do they need to test?

 You should aim to spend approximately 20-30 minutes on this challenge.
+If you are doing this worksheet in the session, ask a member of staff for some help if you want to talk your ideas over.
+Do this before looking at the drop down below!